 On February 1, 1983, the bank’s name changed to First Community National Bank of Crawford County as a result of the plans to open a second location in Cuba, Missouri.
 At that time, the bank also changed from a state chartered bank to a national chartered bank.
 In 1984, the Cuba Financial Center was opened and then remodeled and expanded in 2005.

 With further expansion, the bank’s name changed to First Community National Bank when they acquired the Boatmen’s Community Federal in Sullivan and opened the Sullivan Financial Center in 1991.
-In 1997, the Vienna Financial Center was opened followed by the Rolla North Financial Center in 2002.
-In 2005, First Community National Bank opened its sixth location in Eureka, Missouri.
-The construction of a new, permanent facility was completed in July 2009.
-FCNB's seventh location, a second branch in Rolla, opened in 2007.
+In 2002, the Rolla North Financial Center was opened followed by the Eureka Financial Center in 2005.
+FCNB's sixth location, a second branch in Rolla, opened in 2007.

 Under the leadership of Chairman of the Board Paul E. Perkins, the family operations have now expanded to the third generation.
-Currently, Scott Perkins serving as President and Chief Executive Officer of FCNB and Julie Perkins Settles serves as the President of FCNB Insurance Services, Inc. and FCNB Financial Services, Inc. Today, First Community National Bank remains a strong and progressive independent, community bank serving the communities of Steelville, Cuba, Sullivan, Vienna, Rolla, and Eureka.
+Currently, Scott Perkins serving as President and Chief Executive Officer of FCNB and Julie Perkins Settles serves as the President of FCNB Insurance Services, Inc. and FCNB Financial Services, Inc. Today, First Community National Bank remains a strong and progressive independent, community bank serving the communities of Steelville, Cuba, Sullivan, Rolla, and Eureka.

 Paul Perkins - Chairman of the Board